-A. Project Description
+A. PROJECT DESCRIPTION

-The proposed project is for the annual construction and removal of an approximately 1,500 ft. long, 10-12 ft. high winter sand berm on Carpinteria City Beach involving approximately 26,000 cu. yds. of grading, including 13,000 cu. yds. of excavation and 13,000 cu. yds. of fill.
-The proposed project includes construction of the berm prior to the winter storm season, maintenance of the berm during the winter, and removal of the berm in the spring every year, for a total of five (5) years.
+The proposed project is for the annual construction and removal of an approximately 1,440 ft. long, approximately 12 ft. high winter sand berm on Carpinteria City Beach involving approximately 26,000 cu. yds. of grading, including 13,000 cu. yds. of excavation and 13,000 cu. yds. of fill.
+The proposed project includes construction of the berm prior to the winter storm season, maintenance of the berm during the winter, and removal of the berm in the spring every year.

 The project site is located at Carpinteria City Beach between Linden Avenue and Ash Avenue.
 The sand berm will be constructed on the back portion of the sandy beach immediately seaward of the existing residential development.
 Approximately 13,000 cu. yds. of sand to construct the berm will be excavated (pushed by scraper/bulldozers) from the beach seaward of the proposed berm location.
 Periodic maintenance of the berm will involve pushing sand from the beach immediately seaward of the berm back onto the berm with bulldozers.
 In the event that the berm is completely destroyed by wave action during the winter season, the berm would be reconstructed.
-The City proposes to remove the berm and restore the beach to its pre-development profile each spring prior to Memorial Day.
+The City proposes to remove the berm and restore the beach to its predevelopment profile each spring prior to Memorial Day.
 Berm removal/demolition activity would involve using a bulldozer to evenly redistribute the berm sand immediately seaward of the berm's location.

 The proposed sand berm is intended to protect existing development adjacent to the project site from damage from wave action during the winter storm season.
 The subject beach is backed by numerous private residences located on the seaward side of Sandyland Avenue.
-The City has indicated that in years past, and most notably during the 1995 winter storm season, wave action during the winter storm season has resulted in damage to the existing private residences and public amenities (including public streets, parking lots, and a restroom facility) located on the back portion of Carpinteria City Beach.
+The City has indicated that in years past wave action during the winter storm season has resulted in damage to the existing private residences and public amenities (including public streets, parking lots, and a restroom facility) located on the back portion of Carpinteria City Beach.

 Carpinteria City Beach is characterized as a moderately wide public beach approximately 1,500 ft. in length backed by both private residential development and public parking facilities at several street ends.
 Public access and recreation is available along the entire length of the beach fronting the project site and the beach is a popular visitor destination within the Santa Barbara County area.
 The sandy beach on the subject site is most heavily used for public recreational use during the summer season but remains a popular visitor destination throughout the entire year.
-The City proposes to construct ramps in the sand berm at the ends of public streets to allow pedestrian access over the berm and to the beach area.